Japanese 111, 112, Beginning Japanese I, II

 Japanese 301.
 302, Advanced Japanese I, II

 This third-year level course aims to increase the knowledge of Japanese people/language/society by comparing and contrasting with their own culture(s) through their target language.
 Various authentic “texts” (images, video clips, figures, written texts, etc.) will be used to support students’ learning.
-The course is required for students seeking a Japan studies concentration.
+The course is required for students seeking a Japan Japanese major.
 Prerequisite: Japanese 232 or equivalent

 Japanese 298, Independent Study